 - Form I-20 from Florida Institute of Technology endorsed by and International Student and Scholar Services advisor for re-entry.
 If you have had an absence of more than five months outside the United States, you will need to re-enter using an I-20 designated "initial attendance."
 In this case, your immigration "time clock" begins again as if you were entering the United States for the first time.
 No off-campus employment will be allowed until you re-accumulate the required nine months of full-time student status.

 - Proof of financial support may be required.

 Documents for Travel and Re-entry to the United States to Resume Optional Practical Training:

 - Form I-20 from Florida Institute of Technology endorsed by an International Student and Scholar Services advisor for re-entry to resume Optional Practical Training.

 - Proof of employment, such as a letter from your employer which states the purpose of your trip outside the United States and that you are expected to return to continue employment, is highly recommended.

 Documents for Travel Inside the United States

 You do not need immigration documents or permission of any kind from anyone to travel anywhere within the United States.
 Travel between the 48 contiguous states is totally unrestricted.
-However, new regulations require you to carry a state issued picture ID with your date of birth “plus” your passport (at least photocopy of it, if you are not carrying the original.
-In case you carry the original passport be very very careful not to lose it).
+However, new regulations require you to carry a state issued picture ID with your date of birth “plus” your passport (at least a photocopy of it, if you are not carrying the original.
+In case you carry the original passport be very careful not to lose it).